quarkus-for-spring-developers/examples/chapter-6/chapter-6-quarkus-rest-monitoring/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

-The [Quarkus Kubernetes extension](https://quarkus.io/guides/deploying-to-kubernetes) will populate the Kubernetes manifest needed to deploy the application on a kubernetes cluster while the [Quarkus Container JIB extension](https://quarkus.io/guides/container-image) will build a container image using Google JIB Tool.

 ## Package the application

 You can run your application in dev mode that enables live coding using: